Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Claim: Maggie promptly filed a claim on December 15, 2023, requesting $75,000 to cover roof repairs, interior water damage, and temporary relocation expenses.
 Initially cooperative, Titan Mutual’s adjuster conducted an inspection two weeks later, but by early January 2024, payment was delayed and communications grew sparse.

-The Arbitration Process: The hearing took place in early April 2024 before arbitrator Linda Reynolds, a retired judge with over 25 years of experience handling insurance disputes.
+The Arbitration Process: The hearing took place in early April 2024 before arbitrator the claimant, a retired judge with over 25 years of experience handling insurance disputes.
 The evidence included detailed repair estimates from Venango’s trusted contractor, Fairview Builders, billing $72,850, and photographic documentation of the damage.
 Titan Mutual presented their own expert, citing depreciation and alleged pre-incident wear as justification for reducing the claim by over 50%.

 Witness testimony became heated when Fairview’s lead estimator pointed out that the insurer’s expert had never physically inspected the property’s attic, contradicting Titan’s report.
 Maggie, present in the hearing room, gave a heartfelt statement about the emotional and financial toll the dispute had caused, emphasizing her trust in the policy she faithfully paid for over 15 years.